- How to compare two Excel files using side-by-side view?

 - How to compare two Excel sheets and highlight differences online?

-- How to monitor and review Google Sheets changes?
+- How to compare and review Google Sheets changes?

 One of the most common scenarios when working with Excel spreadsheets is having files with similar or duplicate data.
 The reasons for this could be many, but it usually involves spending a considerable amount of time checking complete files or separate worksheets manually.